mbpfws/elecosys-app/CODE_MODIFICATION_LOG.md

 - Created a comprehensive redesign plan to match the reference design
 - Prioritized actions to address the most critical issues first
 - Defined success criteria for the redesign
+- Migrated MUI Grid components to Grid v2 following the official migration guide
+- Fixed image paths to use the correct directories from Materio
+- Fixed ref issues in components using Intersection Observer
+- Updated TASK_TRACKING.md with new task for landing page fixes

 #### Key Changes to FeaturesSection
 - Changed from horizontal to vertical card layout with centered content